wallarm/product-documentation/docs/latest/admin-en/chaining-wallarm-and-other-ingress-controllers.md

 1. Create the Wallarm-specific Ingress object with:

     * The same `ingressClass` as specified in `values.yaml` of Wallarm Ingress Helm chart.
-    * Wallarm Ingress controller uses ClusterIP for its service, means it will be not exposed outside the cluster.
     * Ingress controller requests routing rules configured in the same way as the existing Ingress controller.

+    !!! info "Wallarm Ingress controller will not be exposed outside the cluster" Please note that the Wallarm Ingress controller uses `ClusterIP` for its service, which means it will not be exposed outside the cluster.
 1. Reconfigure the existing Ingress controller to forward incoming requests to the new Wallarm Ingress controller instead of application services.
 1. Test the Wallarm Ingress controller operation.